 Coffee.
 I’m talking about the stuff I brew at home.
 I can’t stand Folgers coffee — besides, Folgers is more expensive than you might think.
-In our house, we pay extra for the Dunkin Donuts brand — or sometimes a premium whole bean coffee that we have to grind ourselves.
+We pay extra for the Dunkin Donuts brand — or sometimes a premium whole-bean coffee that we have to grind ourselves.

 Home maintenance.
 My home is my castle and so I treat it as such; I refuse to hire unlicensed contractors or use shoddy materials on my most important purchase.

 Comfort.
-Speaking of my castle, I’m not the type who is willing to bundle up during my waking hours at home just to save a few bucks on the heating bill.
+Speaking of my castle, I’m not the type who is willing to bundle up at home just to save a few bucks on the heating bill.
 And during summer, we’ll run the A/C at a reasonable setting to stay cool and comfortable too.